ISHMPR Governing Guidelines

 - A designated staff liaison from the IHA will serve as a “gatekeeper” for ISHMPR leadership to access IHA resources and information.

 - Each member of the ISHMPR Board of Directors will receive the IHA Daily Briefing to keep ISHMPR informed of IHA initiatives and legislative news.

 - The ISHMPR President (or his or her designee) will be provided with a copy of the Annual IHA Resource Directory.

 - IHA will provide a link from the IHA Web to the ISHMPR Web.

 - IHA will provide support services as defined annually.

-The fiscal year shall commence January 1 and shall end December 31.
+The fiscal year shall commence on January 1 and shall end on December 31.

 These guidelines may be amended by a two-thirds affirmative vote of the ISHMPR Board of Directors.
 Such amendments will be included in the Annual Board Meeting presentation at the Fall Conference and posted to the ISHMPR website.

-Dissolution of the Society shall be by majority vote of the active members.
-Distribution of funds upon dissolution will be to a not-for-profit organization selected the ISHMPR Board of Directors.
+Dissolution of the Society shall be by a majority vote of the active members.
+Distribution of funds upon dissolution will be to a not-for-profit organization selected by the ISHMPR Board of Directors.